walles/exactype/README.md

 (fixed in place) frame above the keyboard.
 * In landscape mode, show actual screen contents rather than just a text box to type in
 * Add a .travis.yml build config running the unit tests
+* Get the FeedbackWindow working in landscape mode.
+* Think about which versions of Android we should build for / support